 Of course, I have not even touched on the latest news of all the misused data from Facebook and Cambridge Analytica.
-This breach has left everyone feeling uneasy about Facebook and Instagram (who is owned by Facebook).
+This breach resulted in everyone feeling uneasy about Facebook and Instagram (which Facebook owns).
 People are leaving in droves.

 So if social media is largely dead for growing a business, where does this leave us?
 We need something we own.

-Having a great website loaded with content and a mailing list are the only things you can truly own.
+You can only truly own a great website loaded with content and a mailing list.
 Content is still king; it’s the best way to drive people to your website.
 Regular blogs is a key tenant to a successful business.

 Equally, if not more importantly, is growing your mailing list.
-I know, email is boring and our inboxes are overloaded.
+I know, email is boring and even inbox is full of unread emails.
 But if you put out great content, people will not mind receiving your emails.
 They will appreciate it.

 Getting them signed up is the hardest part.
 The best way is to offer them something free in exchange for their email.
 I offer free Lightroom presets and free eBooks; this gains their trust.
 They know you put out a quality product and are more willing to purchase something in the future.